Common Tax Questions Roundup

 Should you feel overwhelmed this upcoming tax season, we have thousands of highly trained tax professionals ready to tackle your unique situation.
 Our tax professionals understand the complexities of the tax code and guarantee you get every credit and deduction you deserve.

 [Still have tax questions?
 Find a tax office near you now.]

 If you want to file on your own, we offer tax calculators, tax preparation software and online tax filing to for do-it-yourself taxes.
 Should you get stuck, our tax software and online filing options offer free unlimited taxes 101 advice from our tax experts.

 A third option is our Tax Pro Review service.
 Here, you can file on your own taxes through our DIY software, then have a tax professional review your filing.
 With a DIY element and professional support to create confidence, Tax Pro Review has you covered.
 After preparing your own taxes, gain peace of mind knowing that an H&R Block tax expert has reviewed, corrected, signed and filed your tax return on your behalf.

 Hopefully this post provides the answer you need for basic tax questions.
-Visit the H&R Block Tax Information Center for more tax tips, head here.
+Visit the H&R Block Tax Information Center for more tax tips.